apache/iotdb/docs/Documentation/UserGuide/9-Tools-Hive.md

 Also provide a location from which hive-connector will pull the most current data for the table.

-The location can be a specific directory or a specific file.
+The location must be a specific directory, it can be on your local file system or HDFS if you have set up Hadoop.

+At last, you should set the `device_id` in `TBLPROPERTIES` to the device name you want to analyze.

 For example: